Roadmaps

 Streamline hiring processes, align recruitment, retention, and development activities with industry best practices, and adopt the Align agency and department technology goals to the statewide technology strategic plan, promote cross-agency participation in technology governance, and foster collaboration with technology and business leaders to ensure strategic alignment in technology execution.

-Engage Stakeholders in Roadmap Development.
-4.1.1.0.2: By the end of Q4 2025, every state agency represented by an Agency Information Officer (AIO) contributes 3 to 5 action projects to the 2026 Roadmap.
+SISMO Engage Stakeholders in Roadmap Development 4.1.1.0.5: By Q4 of 2026, every state agency represented by an AIO contributes three to five action projects to the 2026/2027 Annual Roadmap.

 2. Outcome 4.2: Strategic Progress